appwebtech/Company-Website-Elementor-/README.md

   - **API key** set up in the Google Maps APIs
   - **Client ID** instead of an API key.
 I always encourage clients to get a private API instead of using APIS's from a developer for many reasons which are beyond the scope of this documentation.

-Many developers also turn out as site admins after delivering projects enjoying some special perks as website maintenance.
+Many developers also turn out as site admins after delivering projects enjoying some special perks for website maintenance.
 Having a private API key, you can log in and see what's happening instead of relying on what someone else is saying.
 (Remember the old adage? **Trust but Verify.**)

 ## Simple Light Box